24f1002355/tds-telegram-bot/README.md

 Delete `key.json` locally once it's copied — you don't need the file, just the base64 string, and it shouldn't sit around unencrypted.

-## 5. Deploy on Fly.io (separate from your WordPress VM entirely)

-Since the bot only long-polls Telegram — no inbound HTTP to serve — it runs as a plain background worker, not a web service, so it never touches whatever's already running on your existing box.

 ```bash
 curl -L https://fly.io/install.sh | sh   # installs flyctl